William Conrad: Radio

-Most prominently, Conrad's deep, resonant voice was heard in the role of Marshal Matt Dillon on CBS Radio's gritty Western series Gunsmoke (1952–1961).
-The producers originally rejected him for the part because of his ubiquitous presence on so many radio dramas and the familiarity of his voice, but his impressive audition could not be dismissed, and he became the obvious choice for the role.
+Most prominently, Conrad's deep, resonant voice won him the role of Marshal Matt Dillon on CBS Radio's gritty Western series Gunsmoke (1952–1961).
+The producers originally rejected him for the part because of his ubiquitous presence on so many radio dramas and the familiarity of his voice, but his impressive audition could not be dismissed, and he became the clear choice for the role.
 Conrad voiced Dillon for the show's nine-year run, and he wrote the June 1953 episode "Sundown".
 When Gunsmoke was adapted for television in 1955, executives at CBS did not cast Conrad or his radio costars despite a campaign to get them to change their minds.

-His other credits include Suspense, Lux Radio Theater, and Fibber McGee and Molly.
+His other credits include Yours Truly, Johnny Dollar; Lux Radio Theatre; Fibber McGee and Molly; and Suspense.
 In "The Wax Works", a 1956 episode of Suspense, Conrad performed every part.
 Because of his CBS Radio contract, he sometimes appeared on shows on other networks under the pseudonym "Julius Krelboyne".

 In January 1956, Conrad was the announcer on the debut broadcast of The CBS Radio Workshop, a two-part adaptation of Aldous Huxley's Brave New World, which Huxley himself narrated.
 "On the air, The CBS Radio Workshop was a lightning rod for ideas," wrote radio historian John Dunning, who cites Conrad's tour de force performances in the subsequent broadcasts "The Legend of Jimmy Blue Eyes" (March 23, 1956) and "A Matter of Logic" (June 1, 1956).
 Conrad directed and narrated the 1957 episode "Epitaphs", an adaptation of Edgar Lee Masters's poetry volume Spoon River Anthology.

 "And '1489 Words' (Feb.
 10, 1957) remains a favorite of many, a powerful Conrad performance proving that one picture is not necessarily worth a thousand words," Dunning concluded.
 "A lovely way to end a day, a decade, or an era."